oscarbenjamin/blog/source/wip/data-structures-1/index.rst

 heads we can make new classes.
 Many operations should behave differently for different expression heads and with classes we can add *methods* which are functions whose behavour can be different for each different class.
-This allows u to encode the differences between all of the different mathematical functions and operations when operating on symbolic expressions.
+This allows us to encode the differences between all of the different mathematical functions and operations when operating on symbolic expressions.
 Of course we want expressions to have a relatively uniform interface for end users so we want all of these different classes to present mostly the same attributes and methods